KallePettersson/dynweb-project-group15/README.md

 ## Project structure - file description
 * **colorGradientComponent:** This component (which currently looks horrible css wise) is used to show what the different colors represents.
 Atm by default we assume that all the data points currently implemented are in the range [0,100], this should be dynamically set based on the data.
 * **MapComponent:** This component shows the map component, currently only shows the data on a country-by-country basis by coloring the map based on the category selected.
-* **MapPresenter:** Modifiyies the data from the model to set colors based on the selected category and the data associated with each country.
+* **MapPresenter:** Modifies the data from the model to set colors based on the selected category and the data associated with each country.
 Currently this coponent has functionality that probably should be relocated to the models.
-* **index:**
+* **DBCountriesModel:** Is part of the model where we store the data of each country.
+* **SelectorModel:** Is part of the model that will store the data for the selection element.
+* **MetaDataModel:** Is part of the model that will store the settings required for the map.